cs3216/cs3216.github.io/coursework/mobile/index.md

     online somewhere.
 Make sure that your application name is clearly written in the `README` file.

-2. A write-up, `group-<number>-milestones.pdf` containing
+1. A write-up, `group-<number>-milestones.pdf` containing
     your answers to all compulsory milestones that require written answers.

+1. Lighthouse `html` report, `group-<number>-lighthouse.html`.

-3. A one/two-page pitch of your application, `group-<number>-pitch.pdf` to convince each teaching staff that your application is so good that it deserves full marks for coolness.
+1. A one/two-page pitch of your application, `group-<number>-pitch.pdf` to convince each teaching staff that your application is so good that it deserves full marks for coolness.

-4. Proof of working application: either publish your application publicly and provide a link to the main page of your application in your `README.md` file, or add all the teaching team members as co-developers of your application.
+1. Proof of working application: either publish your application publicly and provide a link to the main page of your application in your `README.md` file, or add all the teaching team members as co-developers of your application.